dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/dependency-property-metadata.md

 ms.assetid: d01ed009-b722-41bf-b82f-fe1a8cdc50dd
 ---
 # Dependency Property Metadata
-The [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] property system includes a metadata reporting system that goes beyond what can be reported about a property through reflection or general common language runtime (CLR) characteristics.
+The Windows Presentation Foundation (WPF) property system includes a metadata reporting system that goes beyond what can be reported about a property through reflection or general common language runtime (CLR) characteristics.
 Metadata for a dependency property can also be assigned uniquely by the class that defines a dependency property, can be changed when the dependency property is added to a different class, and can be specifically overridden by all derived classes that inherit the dependency property from the defining base class.

 <a name="prerequisites"></a>
 ## Prerequisites